kayhannay/efalive_pi_old/README.md

 * [efa](http://efa.nmichael.de/) - the rowing and canoeing log book software

 ##Requirements
 You need a Debian system.
 It might work on other Debian based systems as well, but it is not tested.
-You need the packages qemu-user-static and debootstrap for sure, other tools are more or less standard on a Debian system.
+You need the packages qemu-user-static, parted and debootstrap for sure, other tools are more or less standard on a Debian system.

 ##How to build
 You can create a RaspberryPi image by calling